fscbr/term3/CarND-Path-Planning-Project/README.md

 *	realize the state anc calulate end values.

 each update cycle generate the path:
-*	receive the sensor fusion data and the previous point list of not yet reached path points
+*	receive the sensor fusion data and the previous point list of not yet reached path points.
-*	generate a way point point list for the way ahead starting on the current lane and ending on the may be changed future lane
+*	generate a way point point list for the way ahead starting on the current lane and ending on the may be changed future lane.
-*	generate smoothed point list that remains in the speed, acceleration and yerk limits and realizes the car model end state
+*	generate smoothed point list that remains in the speed, acceleration and yerk limits and realizes the car model end state.
-*	send the point list to the simulator
+*	send the point list to the simulator.

 ### Vehicle Model for Behavour Planning
 The Vehicle Model for Behavour Planning is a state machine similar to the Quiz Behavour Planning of the Udacity course.